aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 This cookie contains 117 calories.
+> 🥠 You will marry a professional athlete - if competitive eating can be considered a sport.

 ### Let's play! 🎮